 The Winter Hexagon, also known as the Winter Circle, is a prominent winter asterism formed by seven stars prominent in the winter sky.
-These are Rigel in Orion, Aldebaran in Taurus, Capella in Auriga, Castor and Pollux in Gemini, Procyon in Canis Minor, and Sirius in Canis Major constellation.
-Sirius and Procyon are also part … [Read more…]

-The Winter Triangle, or the Great Southern Triangle, is an asterism formed by three bright stars in prominent winter constellations.
+The Winter Triangle, or the Great Southern Triangle, is an asterism formed by three bright stars in three prominent winter constellations.

 Regulus, also known as Alpha Leonis, is the brightest star in the constellation Leo and the 21st brightest star in the night sky.
 It has an apparent magnitude of 1.35 and lies at a distance of 79.3 light years, or 24.3 parsecs, from Earth.
 Alpha Leonis is not really a single star, but a multiple star system.

 The Hyades are a star cluster located in Taurus constellation and the nearest open cluster of stars to the solar system.
 Also catalogued as Collinder 50 or Melotte 25, the cluster has an apparent magnitude of 0.5 and lies at a distance of 153 light years, or 47 parsecs, from Earth.

 The brightest stars in the Hyades cluster form a V shape that marks the head of the celestial bull.
 The cluster lies along the same line of sight as Aldebaran, the brightest star in Taurus, but the bright giant is not a member of the cluster and lies much closer to Earth.